metabase/metabase/docs/configuring-metabase/environment-variables.md

 Use [MB_SESSION_COOKIES](#mb_session_cookies) to also expire sessions, when browser is closed.

 Also see the [Changing session expiration](../people-and-groups/changing-session-expiration.md) documentation page.

-### `MB_API_KEY`

-Type: string<br>
-Default: `null`

-Middleware that enforces validation of the client via the request header `X-Metabase-Apikey`.
-If the header is available, then it’s validated against `MB_API_KEY`.
-When it matches, the request continues; otherwise it’s blocked with a 403 Forbidden response.

 ### `MB_APPLICATION_DB_MAX_CONNECTION_POOL_SIZE`